changalberto/streamshot/README.md

 streamshot
 ==========

-Take Screenshot from headless browsers PhantomJS, SlimerJS, TrifleJS as a stream.
+A simple nodule that takes screenshot from headless browsers PhantomJS, SlimerJS or TrifleJS as a stream.
 Based off the source code of [screenshot-stream](https://github.com/kevva/screenshot-stream)

 ##Usage
 ```javascript